zarify/clipy/README.md

 # Clipy

 Clipy is a browser-hosted environment for writing and running Python code.
 It combines an editor, an in-browser MicroPython runtime, a terminal UI for stdin/stdout, and authoring tools for tests and automated feedback.
+The intention for Clipy is to be a place for students to practice Python in environments where they might not be able to install a Python distro or bundled IDE, or where a teacher wants to be able to provide students with integrated problems for students to solve.

+One of the fundamental design intentions for Clipy is that it **must not require anything fancy**.
+No Python or JS back-end, no databases.
+If you can put files on a web server, you can run Clipy.

 [I have a somewhat up-to-date version of Clipy running here if you want to try it out](https://headtilt.me/clipy?author)